rhodcodes/rhod.dev/input/posts/setting-up-git-ssh-on-windows.md

 We'll create three types of keys:

-1. **Ed25519** - Uses elliptic curve cryptography (I have no idea what it means, but it sounds good) to produce a short key that's quick to process but tough to break and it's the recommended key type to use when you can.
+1. **Ed25519** - Uses elliptic curve cryptography (I have no idea what it means, but it sounds fancy) to produce a short key that's quick to process but tough to break and it's the recommended key type to use when you can.
 1. **ECDSA** - Is another elliptic curve based key, it's more widely supported than Ed25519 so we'll include it as an intermediary between Ed25519 and RSA.